 This morning I got an early call from my son who was trying to decide whether to take our granddaughter to daycare.
-He and his wife are working from home.
-But, they really needed to take her so that they could keep up with their workloads.
-They wondered if it was socially responsible to do that?
+He and his wife are working from home, and they really needed to take her so they could keep up with their workloads.
+They wondered if it was socially responsible to do that.
 Tough everyday decisions dealing with limited and changing information appears to be the new normal for most of us.

-We are all learning day by day and even hour by hour how serious the current corona virus crisis truly is.
+We are all learning day by day and even hour by hour how serious the current coronavirus crisis truly is.
 We are constantly learning new information that brings fear, anxiety, and uncertainty.
-It’s easy to look at things from a short-term preemptive, or reactive perspective.
-But this crisis requires more from us.
+It’s easy to look at things from a short-term preemptive, or reactive perspective, but this crisis requires more from us.
 It requires us to find ways to support each other, to contribute to solving problems, and to be overly cautious in everything we do.
-But it doesn’t have to rob us of our joy.
+It does not have to rob us of our joy.
 Don’t let it do that.

 When you feel overwhelmed and stressed, you must do something to shift your mindset.
 Shift it to a mindset of gratitude.

 Seek out and practice daily gratitude in your life.
 It will be the small, yet important things in our lives that will help us shift our mindset from fear to optimism.

 So, friends, I challenge you to start or step up your daily practice of gratitude.
 Begin every day with three things that you’re grateful for.
 Choose something different each day.
 Spend time during your day to notice and celebrate small moments of joy.
 Communicate often with loved ones, encourage your neighbors and friends, and live a life of gratitude!
 End your day with gratefulness for what went well during the day and count your blessings instead of your trials.

 Make gratitude the new normal in your life.